What Am I Entitled To In a Divorce?

 - The welfare of any children under the age of 18 (this should be the primary consideration amongst these factors).

-- The income, earning capacity, property and other financial resources which each of the parties to the marriage has or is likely to have in the foreseeable future.
+- The income, earning capacity, property and other financial resources that each of the parties to the marriage has or is likely to have in the foreseeable future.

 - The standard of living enjoyed by the family before the breakdown of the marriage.